jradtke-suse/jradtke-suse/README.md

   - Most things Cloud Native
   - Most things Kubernetes
   - Some things old school tech
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on...
+  - SUSE demo environment on-prem
+  - SUSE demo environment in AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

+I have more random content in my [personal Github - cloudxabide](https://github.com/cloudxabide)

 - This is not an official SUSE repo.
 My jradtke-suse Git Repo is a collection of stuff I use personally.
 My HomeLab, interests (NVIDIA), etc..
 - What this Repo is not: a training program or curriculum.
 There are many other folks already doing a great job at that.